decanus/dean.eigenmann.me/_posts/2020-03-27-impossibility-of-distributed-consensus-with-one-faulty-process.md

  - **Vote:** Acceptors listen to the leader's proposed value, validate it and then propose it as the next valid value.
  - **Decide:** If enough Acceptors proposed the new value, then the value becomes decided upon, else we restart.

-So this is a very brief look at traditional consenus, now lets continue.
+So this is a very brief look at traditional consensus, now let’s continue.

 ## The System